Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } UpdateTBS;
 ~~~

-The `search_key` field contains the search key being updated, `version` contains
+The `search_key` field contains the search key being updated (the search key
-the new key version, and `value` contains the same contents as
+provided by the user, not the VRF output), `version` contains the new key
-`UpdateValue.value`.
-Clients MUST successfully verify this signature before
+version, and `value` contains the same contents as `UpdateValue.value`.
+Clients
-consuming `UpdateValue.value`.
+MUST successfully verify this signature before consuming `UpdateValue.value`.

 # User Operations